-Compared to the rest of the Seattle Metropolitan Area market, the Central Tacoma submarket has lower rates, so you should have no trouble finding a great deal in this depreciated submarket.
+Compared to the rest of the Seattle Metropolitan Area market, the Central Tacoma region has lower rates, so you should have no trouble finding a great deal in this undervalued region.

-In the last 90 days, 0 listings have come on the market, which means leases might be going fast.
+In the last 90 days, 0 listings have been posted online, which means new availabilities most likley are leasing quickly.
 You'll want to be prepared to make an offer immediately.
-About NaN% of the available space in the Central Tacoma are subleases, so you will probably need to sign a longer term lease with the landlord directly.
-There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.
+About Inf% of the listings in the Central Tacoma are subleases, so you might be able to snag a great spot on a short term.
+There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-Even though the median size is 3,200 sqft, there are still 0 new availabilities below 2,000 sqft.
-Most buildings in this region are around 2 floors.
-Most buildings in this region were built in 1985 and are Class A.
+Even though the median size is 3,200 sqft, there are still 0 leases below 2,000 sqft.
+Most buildings in this market are close to 2 floors.
+Most buildings in this market were built in 1985 and are Class A.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
 Education is the dominant industry in this market.
 Commute by car is the most popular way to get to work amongst Central Tacoma folk.
 Commuting between 20 and 25 minutes a day is the norm for those who opt to reside in this part of town.